WAVI-ice-sheet-model/WAVIhpc/docs/getting_started.md

 This will install [WAVI](https://github.com/RJArthern/WAVI.jl).

+!!! note "Pkg environments"

+    WAVI will automatically be installed into an Pkg enviroment called `wavi_test`.
+As a user, you do not need to do anything for this to happen.

+    However, should you wish to install WAVI into different environments, please refer to the [advanced functionality page](advanced_functionality.md#different-pkg-environments-for-different-experimentsruns) for guidance on how to do this.

 ### Create an ensemble configuration
 You can use `wavi_create_case` to create a new template folder to create your ensemble: